nicele08/nicele08/README.md

 # Celestin Niyindagiriye - GitHub Profile

 Hi there! 👋 I'm Celestin, a Software engineer based in Kigali, Rwanda.
-I'm passionate about Web/Mobile develoment and love to work on projects that make a difference.
+I'm passionate about Web/Mobile development and love to work on projects that make a difference.
 I'm always eager to learn new technologies and improve my skills.

 - 🔭 I’m currently working on **Stock Management System**
 - 🌱 I’m currently learning **Kotlin**